 On October 20, 2009 the Council received a response from Bonneville, and on November 20, 2009 the Council received the final review from the ISRP (ISRP document 2009-45).
 The ISRP found that the proposal "Meets Scientific Review Criteria (Qualified)."
-No public comment was received on the ISRP review.
+To date no public comment has been received on the ISRP review.